-Belantamab mafodotin-blmf, an anti–B-cell maturation antigen (BCMA) therapy, has been granted accelerated approval for the treatment of adults with relapsed or refractory multiple myeloma (MM), who have received at least 4 prior therapies, including an anti-CD38 monoclonal antibody, a proteasome inhibitor, and an immunomodulatory agent.
+Belantamab mafodotin-blmf, an anti–B-cell maturation antigen (BCMA) antibody-drug conjugate therapy, received accelerated approval for the treatment of adults with relapsed or refractory multiple myeloma (MM) who have received at least 4 prior therapies, including an anti-CD38 monoclonal antibody, a proteasome inhibitor, and an immunomodulatory agent.

-Approval was supported by the open-label, multicenter, phase II DREAMM-2 trial, which enrolled 221 adults with relapsed/refractory MM whose disease had worsened despite receiving standard of care.
-Patients received belantamab mafodotin-blmf, dosed at 2.5 mg/kg or 3.4 mg/kg intravenously once every 3 weeks until disease progression or unacceptable toxicity.
-The overall response rate (the study’s primary endpoint) was 31% in the cohort that received 2.5mg/kg, which is the approved dosage.
-The median duration of response (DoR) was not reached at the 6-month cut-off for analysis, but 73% of patients who achieved a response to treatment had a DoR of at least 6 months.
+The FDA’s decision was supported by the open-label, multicenter, phase II DREAMM-2 trial, which enrolled 221 adults with relapsed/refractory MM whose disease had worsened despite receiving standard of care.
+Patients received IV belantamab mafodotin-blmf, dosed at 2.5 mg/kg or 3.4 mg/kg once every 3 weeks until disease progression or unacceptable toxicity.
+The overall response rate (the study’s primary endpoint) was 31% in the cohort that received 2.5 mg/kg, which is the approved dosage.
+The median duration of response (DoR) was not reached at the 6-month cutoff for analysis, but 73% of patients who achieved a response to treatment had a DoR of at least 6 months.